 WE-VOTERS

-We-voters: direct democracy – swiss model for Belgium & World
+We-voters: direct democracy – swiss model for Benelux, Europe & World

-Guides Bureau finds its origins in the heart of the Swiss Alps, the cradle of direct democracy.
+The story of Guides Bureau begins in the heart of the Swiss Alps, the cradle of direct democracy.

 cfr Our story